 The new 3S cable car is an immense project that has cost CHF52 million has been constructed by LEITNER Ropeways over the last few years.
 The project is due to be completed in 600 working days.
 We have been tracking progress regularly on our website.

 In total 145 people from 38 companies from Switzerland and Italy have worked with Zermatt Bergbahnen AG on their largest-ever construction project.

-Since 2016, staff have been working on the new lift at almost 4000m and on precariously steep terrain.
+Since 2016, staff were working on the lift at almost 4000m and on precariously steep terrain.
 Because of the lack of oxygen workers on Europe’s highest building site can only perform at around 60-80% of their normal physical capacity.